 Nerve Treatment (Pulpotomy)

-The process includes removing the unhealthy part of the nerve inside the tooth, while the healthy part remains intact.
-Medicine is applied, and a crown is placed over the baby tooth until the adult tooth has matured and is ready to emerge.
+The process includes removing the unhealthy part of the nerve inside the tooth, while retaining the healthy part of the tooth.
+After pulpotomy, a crown is placed over the baby tooth until the adult tooth has matured and is ready to emerge.

-What to Expect
+What to Expect at A Pulpotomy Procedure

-Once your child is relaxed, Dr. Anderson will make an opening in the top of the affected tooth to access the pulp chamber.
+Once your child is relaxed, Dr. Anderson will apply numbing medication to the mouth to ensure comfort and safety during the procedure.
+She then will make an opening in the top of the affected tooth to access the pulp chamber.
 Then, the infected nerve tissue will be removed, and a medicated filling will be added to help seal the tooth and prevent bacteria from entering.
 A crown will also be placed over the tooth to ensure optimal tooth protection.